Painted Wolf Foundation

 - Knowledge gaps: Funding research to fill critical information needs

-The foundation seeks organizations with:
+The foundation seeks organisations with:

 - Proven track records, strong management, and clear landscape vision